 However, if the conversation is going well, you may not have to say anything.
 Use your best judgement as to whether you need to

 bring this up.
 It can be tricky.
 Because you don’t want to end the conversation if it is going well.

-Pick the phone scripts that fit your needs at the moment.
+Pick the phone script that fits your needs at the moment.

 Employer: “Look, I’m too busy to talk right now.”

-Your Response: “Thank you for answering the phone.
+Your Response: “Thank you for taking my call.
 I realize I’ve caught you at a bad time.
 Would there be a more convenient time when I could call back?”

 If they give you a name, you need to ask: “Would you mind if I tell them that you suggested I call?”

 When you receive permission, then you have an open door to that next person, because you can say: “Mr. Smith, President of Acme International, suggested I call you.”

 Employer: “No, I’m sorry I don’t have time for this, right now.”

 Your Response: I know you are the best in your field, and I have admired your work for quite awhile.
 I would love to have a chance to interview you personally, perhaps at another time?